Electrical injury

-Electric injury occurs upon contact of a body part with electricity that causes a sufficient current to pass through the person's tissue.
+Electric injury occurs upon contact of a body part with electricity that causes a sufficient current to pass through the person's tissues.
 Contact with energized wiring or devices is the most common cause.
 In cases of exposure to high voltages, such as on a power transmission tower, direct contact may not be necessary as the voltage may "jump" the air gap to the electrical device.

-Following an electrical injury from household current, if a person has no symptoms, no underlying heart problems, and is not pregnant further testing is not required.
+Following an electrical injury from household current, if a person has no symptoms, no underlying heart problems, and is not pregnant, further testing is not required.
 Otherwise an electrocardiogram, blood work to check the heart, and urine testing for signs of muscle breakdown may be performed.

 Management may involve resuscitation, pain medications, wound management, and heart rhythm monitoring.
 Electrical injuries affect more than 30,000 people a year in the United States and result in about 1,000 deaths.

 Signs and symptoms

 Burns

 Heating due to resistance can cause extensive and deep burns.
-When applied to the hand, electricity can cause involuntary muscle contraction, producing the "no-let-go" phenomenon, and increasing the risk for serious burns.
-Voltage levels of 500 to 1000 volts tend to cause internal burns due to the large energy (which is proportional to the duration multiplied by the square of the voltage divided by resistance) available from the source.
+When applied to the hand, electricity can cause involuntary muscle contraction, preventing the victim from untensing their hand muscles and releasing the wire, increasing the risk for serious burns.
+Voltage levels of 500 to 1000 volts tend to cause internal burns due to the large energy (which is proportional to the duration multiplied by the square of the voltage divided by resistance or the square of the current multiplied by the resistance) available from the source.
 Damage due to current is through tissue heating and/or electroporation injury.
 For most cases of high-energy electrical trauma, the Joule heating in the deeper tissues along the extremity will reach damaging temperatures in a few seconds.